krishnak1808/WordGameCode/README.md

 sudo apt-get update
 sudo apt-get install python3-tk
 ```
-- PyDictionary lib for python3 should install using pip3 along with its required dependencies
+- PyDictionary lib for python3 should install using pip3 along with its required dependencies, [help](https://stackoverflow.com/questions/71336856/error-pydictionary-would-not-install-on-python-3-10-2)
 - word_list.py should present in same dicrectory